ScenicFramework/scenic/guides/overview_general.md

 ### ViewPort Layer

 In the middle is the **ViewPort Layer**, which acts as a bridge between the Scenes and the Drivers.
-The ViewPort controls the scene lifecycle (More on that in [Scene Overview](overview_scene.html)), sends graphs down to the drivers, and routes user input up to the correct scene.
+The ViewPort controls the scene life-cycle (More on that in [Scene Overview](overview_scene.html)), sends graphs down to the drivers, and routes user input up to the correct scene.